helins/clojure-of-things/README.md

 {:repl-options {:timeout 180000}}  ;; 3 minutes for example
 ```

-Once the REPL is launched, it behaves as usual.
-Projects can be compiled on a
+Once the REPL is launched and everything is compiled, it behaves as usual.
+For
-development machine rather than on the Raspberry Pi itself.
+production, projects can be compiled on a development machine rather than on the
+Raspberry Pi itself.

 ## Development via SSH